Graduate Study

 - Master of Tribal Administration and Governance.

 UMD grants the degree of Doctor of Education in Teaching and Learning.
-It also offers two all-university doctoral programs: Integrated Biosciences Ph.D., and Water Resources Science Ph.D., as well as cooperative doctoral programs through the Twin Cities Campus, including Biochemistry, Molecular Biology, and Biophysics Ph.D., Pharmacology Ph.D., Geology and Earth Sciences Ph.D., and Social and Administrative Pharmacy Ph.D.
+It also offers two all-university doctoral programs: Integrated Biosciences Ph.D., and Water Resources Science Ph.D., as well as cooperative doctoral programs through the Twin Cities Campus, including Biochemistry, Molecular Biology, and Biophysics Ph.D., Pharmacology Ph.D., Earth Sciences Ph.D., and Social and Administrative Pharmacy Ph.D.
 For more information, visit the UMD Graduate School website.

 Natural Resources Research Institute